Rachnerd/angular-advanced/INSTRUCTIONS.md

 ### Template

+Do you like refactoring?

+> Yes I will build it from scratch
+> No I will pull the refactored starter code: `feature/template-assignment`

-- Create a new template called |name|-template.
+- Create a new template called |name|-template (Storybook).
   - Split the main section in "side" and "main" to support a sidebar.
-- Generate a new webshop component and bind it to a new route.
+- Generate a new webshop page component and bind it to a new route.
   - Add the route in app.component.html so you can reach it.
 - Implement your template so the products are listed in the "main" slot and pagination/pagination-controls in the sidebar.

+Bonus: Make the pagination/pagination-controls align properly inside the sidebar.
   - You need to update pagination and pagination-controls CSS so they fit in a small space.
   - Tip: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_queries
     - Container queries allow specific CSS rules for small containers.